twitocode/Tantalum/content/Notes/Religion/Unit 1 Review.md

 ---
 # What is the innermost secret of the New Testament?
-God's very being is love (Consider revising this for clarity).
+**God's very being is love.**
+The whole mission and life of Jesus is a gift and an expression of God's love.
 <!--ID: 1743891469900-->

 ---